Optigan: Vako Orchestron

-Vako Synthesizers Incorporated, founded by electronic instrument pioneer David Van Koevering, and who built licensed versions of the Optigan under the name Orchestron in the mid-1970s.
+Vako Synthesizers Incorporated was founded by electronic instrument pioneer David Van Koevering, who built licensed versions of the Optigan under the name Orchestron in the mid-1970s.
 Intended for professional use as an alternative to the Mellotron, the Orchestron featured improved recorded sounds over the Optigan.
 Some models included sequencers and synthesizers.
 While the same fidelity limitations of the Optigan applied to the Orchestron, these instruments were built to be more reliable and were used successfully in commercial recordings.